styletronix/PSFail2Ban/README.md

 Install-ScheduledTask.ps1
 ```

-This will create a scheduled task to run `Update-FirewallRule.ps1` (see below) every hour.
+This will create a scheduled task to run `Update-FirewallRule.ps1` (see below) every 5 minutes.

 ## Enabling Event ID 4625 in Windows Security Logs